-- 1.2.1 The philosophy guiding the creation of this Specification has been to focus on required outcomes; that is, it is performance-based without being overly prescriptive as to solution.
-The OBM System operates as part of the National Telematics Framework. - 1.2.2 Applicants are encouraged to consider innovative ways of meeting the various requirements of this Specification.
-For example, an Applicant may submit for type-approval two versions of its MSU, one version being intended to accommodate a lift axle fitted to the vehicle and, if so, capable of determining whether it is raised or lowered; the other, not catering for a lift axle.
+- 1.2.1 The philosophy guiding the creation of this specification has been to focus on required outcomes; that is, it is performance-based without being overly prescriptive as to solution.
+The OBM system operates as part of the National Telematics Framework. - 1.2.2 Applicants are encouraged to consider innovative ways of meeting the various requirements of this specification.
+For example, an applicant may submit for type-approval two versions of its MSU, one version being intended to accommodate a lift axle fitted to the vehicle and, if so, capable of determining whether it is raised or lowered; the other, not catering for a lift axle.
 This solution might result in each version being separately type-approved in conjunction with the ECU (with one version type-approved for use with a lift axle; the other, not).
-Alternatively, the Applicant may submit for type-approval different types of ECU accommodating different categories of functionality.
+Alternatively, the applicant may submit for type-approval different types of ECU accommodating different categories of functionality.

-- 1.2.3 This Specification commences with this Introduction (Section 1), followed by: - a.
-Background (Section 2); - b.
-Use of this Specification (Section 3); - c.
-Nomenclature (Section 4); and - d.
-References applicable to this Specification (Section 5). - 1.2.4 Section 6 then sets out the requirements for type-approval of an OBM System.
-Section 6 includes both: - a. the functional and technical requirements for type-approval by TCA of an OBM System; and - b. the requirements for a data communications interface between an OBM System and a telematics in-vehicle unit. - 1.2.5 Acronyms and terms used in this Specification are defined in Appendix A. - 1.2.6 Requirements for Data Record exchange between the OBM System and telematics invehicle unit are presented in Appendix B. - 1.2.7 OBM System requirements per category are presented in Appendix C.
+- 1.2.3 This specification commences with this Introduction (Section 1), followed by: - Background (Section 2); and - Use of this specification (Section 3). - Nomenclature (Section 4); and - References applicable to this specification (Section 5). - 1.2.4 Section 6 then sets out the requirements for type-approval of an OBM system.
+Section 6 includes both: - the functional and technical requirements for type-approval by TCA of an OBM system; and - the requirements for a data communications interface between an OBM system and a telematics device. - 1.2.5 Acronyms and terms used in this specification are defined in Appendix A. - 1.2.6 Requirements for data record exchange between the OBM system and telematics device are presented in Appendix B. - 1.2.7 OBM system requirements per category are presented in Appendix C.